 In the United States, more than 119,000 people currently are on the organ transplant list with more than 99,000 of those waiting for kidney transplants, according to the Organ Procurement and Transplantation Network (OPTN).
 In South Carolina, there were 277 kidney transplants in 2019, up from 234 in 2018 – more than a 18% increase – according to OPTN.

-Dr. Merchen will lead the program along with transplant nephrologist Keith Superdock, MD.
+Transplant surgery specialist Todd Merchen, MD, is leading the program along with transplant nephrologist Keith Superdock, MD.
 Dr. Merchen has expertise in kidney and pancreas transplantation, living donor kidney surgery, liver and pancreas surgery and dialysis access procedures.
 Dr. Superdock’s expertise is in managing unique kidney-disease needs of those receiving kidney transplants.
 This will be the second kidney transplant program he has helped launch.

 Todd Merchen, MD